semgrep/semgrep-docs/docs/getting-started/cli.md

 ## Prerequisites

-Before proceeding:
+Before proceeding, see [Prerequisites](/prerequisites/) to ensure that your machine meets Semgrep's requirements.

-* See [Prerequisites](/prerequisites/) to ensure that your machine meets Semgrep's requirements.
+## Recommended setup

-* For scans using `semgrep ci`:
+For scans using `semgrep ci`:
     * Ensure that you have and are logged in to your [Semgrep Account](https://semgrep.dev/login).
     * Ensure that you've enabled the **Pro Engine** <i class="fa-solid fa-toggle-large-on"></i> toggle on Semgrep Cloud Platform's [Settings](https://semgrep.dev/orgs/-/settings) page.